brownvc/social-video-verification/README.md

 where the fake camera is camera three, and we're looking at person five from the dataset.

 ### Downloading our Dataset
-Our data will be made accessible very soon!
+Our video data and post-processed landmarks are available [via the Brown library](https://repository.library.brown.edu/studio/collections/id_1006/).

-To use the post-processed landmark mat files with the experimental scripts right away, move the contents of `Dataset/Processed-Results/` into `./Experiments/Data/`.
+To reproduce our results, please use the [post-processed landmark .mat files](https://repository.library.brown.edu/studio/item/bdr:1144738/) with the experimental scripts on Github.
+Once the .zip is downloaded, extract the contents of `Dataset/Processed-Results/` into `./Experiments/Data/` from the codebase root directory.

 ### Licensing
 All original work is under the GNU General Public License v3.0.
-LipGAN is under the MIT License, and the LIBRA matlab functions are under the academic license specified by LIBRA_LICENSE.
+LipGAN is under the MIT License, and the LIBRA MATLAB functions are under the academic license specified by LIBRA_LICENSE.

 ### Changelog
+- 2020 August 26th: Moved document downloads to [separate webpage](http://visual.cs.brown.edu/socialvideoverification).
+Added errata from paper, thank to [Harman Suri](https://www.linkedin.com/in/harman-suri-487bab127/).
+- 2020 August 26th: Added dataset URL.
-- July 15th, 2020: Uploaded the code for running our experiments and processing our data.
+- 2020 July 15th: Uploaded the code for running our experiments and processing our data.